Av0ff/ai-next-huggingface/README.md

 [Hugging Face](https://huggingface.co) is company that develops tools for building applications using machine learning.
 It is most notable for its [Transformers](https://huggingface.co/docs/transformers/index) Python library built for natural language processing applications and its platform that allows users to share machine learning models and datasets.

-## About Open Assistant

-The model in the example is [Open Assistant SFT-4 12B](https://huggingface.co/OpenAssistant/oasst-sft-4-pythia-12b-epoch-3.5).
-This is the 4th iteration English supervised-fine-tuning (SFT) model of the Open-Assistant project.
-It is based on a Pythia 12B that was fine-tuned on human demonstrations of assistant conversations collected through the [Open Assistant](https://open-assistant.io/) human feedback web app before March 25, 2023.

 ## Learn More

 To learn more about Hugging Face, Next.js, and the Vercel AI SDK take a look at the following resources: